HTTP Header Security Analysis

 Number of sites with X-Frame-Options Header: 9009

 This header informs the browser if a web page is allowed to be framed in another web page or not.
-The main purpose for this protection is to prevent malicious sites from conducting a click-jacking attack against the user.
+The main purpose of this protection is to prevent malicious sites from conducting a click-jacking attack against the user.

 X-XSS-Protection